 For directions to clean other types of air filters, refer to “Guide to Lawn Mower Air Filters“.

-Solutions: Remove the spark plug(s) and inspect it for dirt and carbon buildup, a burnt electrode, cracked porcelain or incorrect electrode gap.
+Solutions: Remove the spark plug(s) and inspect it for dirt and carbon buildup, a burnt electrode, cracked porcelain, or an incorrect electrode gap.
 Any of these items can cause a spark plug to fail.

-If the plug appears to be in good condition, but is just a little dirty, clean it with a wire brush.
-Check the electrode gap and make sure it’s gapped according to the engine manufacturer’s specification.
+If the plug appears to be in good condition but is just a little dirty, clean it with a wire brush.
+Check the electrode gap and make sure it’s gapped according to the engine manufacturer’s specifications.

 The fuel filter is placed on a Hustler mower to screen the gas coming out of the fuel tank to prevent dirt and other items from flowing through the fuel lines and contaminating the carburetor and engine.